Invite friends and family to read the obituary and add memories.

 Vicky held several jobs: Bill’s Bakery, McCellan’s, Dairy Best, JC Penney in her early career.
 She dedicated her life to hard work with 32 years at Oklahoma Bank and Trust and 18 years at Western Equipment.
 She was well respected, known for her willingness to go beyond expectations.
 She worked for 67 years, before retiring reluctantly at age 82.

-Vicky was well known for her famous dishes such as millionaire pie, Chex mix, and jellies.
-Her love for life included cooking, crocheting, swimming, bowling, traveling, and caring for her family.
+Vicky was well known for her famous dishes such as Millionaire Pie, Chex Mix, jellies and homemade bread.
+Her love for life included cooking, crocheting, swimming, bowling, golfing, traveling, and caring for her family.

 She was preceded in death by her parents John and Lenora McGee, her husband Richard Littke, her sister Jeanne Meyer, nephew, Dean Meyer, her brother Johnny McGee, and several in laws.

-Vicky leaves behind her sister Cheri Lou Gastineau (Joe) son Tony (Angie), grandchildren Austin Littke, Kimi Espinoza (Ray), Lauren (Derek) Leathers, Jason Leathers, Linley Coleman, Michaela Ribnicky (Tommy), Shyanne Salcido (Miguel), also nephew Alex Gastineau (Katie) In addition, she is survived by her great grandchildren Landrie Coleman, Macklyn Coleman, Remington Hatfield, Connor Adams, Cooper Espinoza, and Raiden Espinoza, Slade Salcido, and Morgandee Salcido, Thomas Ribnicky and McKenzie Ribnicky, along with many nieces and nephews.
+Vicky leaves behind her sister Cheri Lou Gastineau and husband Joe, of Clinton, OK, son Tony Littke and wife Angie, of Arden, NC, grandchildren, Austin Littke, Kimi Espinoza and husband Ray, Lauren Leathers, Jason Leathers, of Arden, NC, Linley Hatfield and husband Jody of Burleson, TX, Micheala Ribnicky and husband Tommy, of Melbourne, FL, Shyanne Salcido and husband Miguel, of Clinton, OK, also nephew Alex Gastineau and wife Katie, of Denver, CO.
+In addition, she is survived by her great grandchildren Landrie Coleman-Hatfield, Macklyn Coleman-Hatfield, Remington Hatfield, Connor Adams, Cooper Espinoza, and Raiden Espinoza, Slade Salcido, and Morgandee Salcido, Thomas Ribnicky and Mackenzie Ribnicky and Tenley Gastineau, along with many nieces and nephews.

 Visitation will be Tuesday, April 14, from 8:00 am to 8:00 pm, at the Kiesau-Lee Funeral Home, 2500 W. Modelle Ave., Clinton, OK.
 The family will greet friends from 5-8 that evening.